 WELCOME

-Since our founding in 1990, we’ve served countless audiences in theatres, schools, community centers, migrant labor camps, conferences, and more.
+Since HRPT’s founding in 1990, we’ve served countless audiences in theatres, schools, community centers, migrant labor camps, conferences, and more.
 We’ve performed by invitation in major US cities as well as abroad.
 We’ve carried out projects such as Immigrant Stories (over 100 bilingual shows for our immigrant neighbors) and No More Bullying (serving tens of thousands of schoolchildren).
 Our work has been a model for other Playback Theatre groups around the world.

 New York University recently posted a full-length video of Hudson River Playback Theatre’s performance from March, 2025–see it here!